Kansas State Energy Profile

 Renewable energy

-In 2021, renewable resources provided 45% of Kansas’s in-state electricity net generation, almost all from wind power.62 Kansas, with its wide plains, is among the states with the best wind power potential.63 The state ranked among the top five states in total wind energy generation, and Kansas had the third-largest share of electricity generated from wind—following closely behind Iowa and South Dakota.64 At the beginning of 2022, the state had nearly 8,250 megawatts of installed wind generating capacity.65
+In 2024, renewable resources provided more than half of Kansas's total state electricity net generation, and almost all of it was wind power.68 Kansas, with its wide plains, is among the states with the best wind power potential.69 The state ranked fourth in total wind-powered generation, behind Texas, Iowa, and Oklahoma, and had the third-largest share of electricity generated from wind, behind Iowa and South Dakota.70 At the end of 2024, the state had about 9,000 megawatts of installed wind generating capacity, the fourth-highest amount among the states.71 The state's largest wind facility, the 604-megawatt High Banks wind farm, came online in December 2023.72

-In 2015, the Kansas legislature converted the state’s mandatory renewable portfolio standard (RPS) into a voluntary Renewable Energy Standard (RES) goal for the state’s investor-owned and cooperative electric utilities.
-Under the RES goal, which was met, electricity providers were to obtain 20% of their annual peak power demand from in-state generating capacity fueled by eligible renewable resources by 2020.
-Unlike other states, the Kansas RES is based on generating capacity rather than electricity retail sales.
-Renewables that meet the goal include wind, solar, biomass, and hydropower.75,76 Customer-sited, small-scale generating facilities connected to the grid may be counted by utilities to meet the RES goal.
-Separate legislation established net metering for customers of investor-owned utilities in 2009.77
+In 2015, the Kansas legislature converted the state's mandatory renewable portfolio standard into a voluntary renewable energy goal for the state's investor-owned and cooperative electric utilities.
+Under the goal, which has been met, electricity providers were to obtain 20% of their annual peak power demand from generating capacity fueled by eligible renewable resources by 2020 and for every year after that.
+Renewables that meet the goal include wind, solar, biomass, and hydropower.82 Customer-sited, small-scale generating facilities connected to the grid may be counted by utilities to meet the goal.
+In 2009, separate legislation established net metering for customers of investor-owned utilities to be credited for their surplus electricity put on the grid.83,84

 Coal